mbabynames search ✿

 Pandora Gemma

-"noble and strong" (Pandora) meets "precious stone" (Gemma).
+"all gifted" (Pandora) meets "precious stone" (Gemma).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard G in Gemma gives a clean break after Pandora's open vowel ending.

 Pandora Dahlia